 Mandate of Heaven: Post-campaign experience as Liu Bian

 Creative Assembly touted Mandate of Heaven as a DLC that will extend onto Total War: Three Kingdoms‘ 190 CE grand campaign.
 That’s partially correct since you can play after the Mandate War has ended.
 But, you really won’t be doing much.
+For the most part, I just tried to strike a balance between gaining political influence (to annex imperial subjects) and making sure to curb corruption.

 Mandate of Heaven’s R and A: Rest and Annexation

-I was at an “Untrustworthy” status after annexing Liu Chong and I thought these departures were tied to my reputation.
+I thought these departures were tied to my reputation.
 Then again, I’m not so sure.
 I eventually annexed more vassals and, for a time, I was sitting at “Treacherous” (-180).
 No other imperial subjects budged.
 Even Dong Zhuo stuck around and he was probably amazed by my tyrannical rule.

 Likewise, similar to the corruption mechanic, the AI also does a pretty terrible job at handling Fervor.
 There are times when half a dozen Yellow Turban remnants are mustering in an AI lord’s territory, and the Han leaders will just watch the world burn.
-In short, you’re playing “whack-a-mole” until Liu Bian’s an old man.
+In short, you’ll be playing “whack-a-mole” until Liu Bian’s an old man.

 No other events in Mandate of Heaven?